linv24/6.8300/pset3/README.md

 ### 4.a - Compute Epipoles (4 pts)

 The epipoles are the points of intersection of the camera's optical axis with the image plane.
-They serve as the “center of projection” for the corresponding epipolar lines in each image.
+They serve as the "center of projection" for the corresponding epipolar lines in each image.

 Implement `compute_epipole` in `p4_image_rectification.py`.
 Compute the epipolar lines by multiplying the fundamental matrix with the points from the other image.
 Use singular value decomposition (SVD) to solve for the epipole that satisfies the homogeneous equation l.dot(e) = 0, where l is the epipolar line and e is the epipole.
 Normalize the epipole so that the last coordinate is 1.
 Do not use OpenCV functions in this section.